Exercise and Bone Health

 Exercise works on bones much like it works on muscles — it makes them stronger.
 Exercise is important for building strong bones when we are younger, and it is essential for maintaining bone strength when we are older.
 Because bone is living tissue, it changes over time in response to the forces placed upon it.
 When you exercise regularly, your bone adapts by building more bone and becoming denser.
 This improvement in bone requires good nutrition, including adequate calcium and Vitamin D.

 Another benefit of exercise is that it improves balance and coordination.
 This becomes especially important as we get older because it helps to prevent falls and the broken bones that may result.

 There are many different types of exercise and they all offer health benefits.
 The two types that are most effective for building strong bones are weight-bearing exercise and strength-training exercise.
 Exercises to improve bone strength are site-specific.
 For example, walking can improve bone strength in the legs and spine but not in the wrist.

 Postural stretching and strengthening can help prevent or decrease the amount of upper spine slumping seen in many older people.
 Leaning over to tie your shoes or sweeping and mopping can lead to spine fractures in people at high risk of spine fracture.
 Try to maintain good spine posture with all your activities.

 Weightbearing describes any activity you do on your feet that works your bones and muscles against gravity.
 When your feet and legs carry your body weight, more stress is placed on your bones, making your bones work harder.
 Weight-bearing exercise after young adulthood can help prevent further bone loss and strengthen bone.

 - Jumping rope

-- Team sports, such as basketball and soccer
+- Team sports, such as basketball, soccer, and volleyball

 - Stair climbing